Japan's top court backs no bonus payment for employee on hourly wage

 Japan's top court ruled Tuesday in favor of an employer paying no bonus to an employee on a short-term contract with an hourly wage, saying different treatment from regular employees was not unreasonable.

-The Supreme Court’s No. 3 Petty Bench, presided over by Justice Yuko Miyazaki, overturned a high court ruling that ordered Osaka Medical College to pay the now former female employee some ¥1.09 million.
+The Supreme Court's No. 3 Petty Bench, presided over by Justice Yuko Miyazaki, overturned a high court ruling that ordered Osaka Medical College to pay the female former employee some ¥1.09 million.

 The top court's ruling comes amid a continuing rise in the population of nonregular workers in Japan.
 The government has set a policy of equal pay for equal work, but critics say it is unclear to what extent it prevents different treatment of nonregular and regular workers.